Hawaii Vaccination & Health Passports

 Maui's 'Safer Outside' program additionally includes a reduction in capacity for commercial boating, ground transport, and commercial tours.

 Gatherings are now limited to five people indoors and 10 people outdoors; capacity is also limited to 50%.
-The new rules will remain in effect on Maui for the next 30 days (until October 15, 2021).
+The new rules will remain in effect on Maui until further notice.

 Travel update for those Vaccinated within the U.S.